June 7, 2018

 If your child is Risser 0 and the scoliosis is mild at diagnosis (under 20º Cobb), effectively managing the curve with appropriate conservative treatment should be possible if you do not wait too long to act and your child is compliant.
 Scoliosis can progress quickly during periods of growth, so it is important to get ahead of the curve whenever possible.

-Girls diagnosed with scoliosis at Risser sign 0 are usually pre-menarcheal and typically pre-adolescents or very young adolescents.
+Girls diagnosed with scoliosis at Risser sign 0 are usually pre-menarchal and typically pre-adolescence or a very young adolescent.
 Boys may be Risser 0 well into their early teen years.

 To understand the potential of the Scoliosis 3DC® program, here are two cases of patients who began their scoliosis journey at Risser stage 0: